alexander-nylundgomes/RecipeHub/README.md

 ### Angular Signals
 RecipeHub is built on Angular 18, incorporating signals—a recent addition that enables a more responsive, reactive approach to data flow within Angular components.

-## Challenges and Solutions

-### Optimizing Recipe-Card Component Performance
-Initially, each recipe-card component independently handled like status checks, creating a potential performance bottleneck as the application scaled.
-To address this, I implemented a centralized IsLikedMap interface, which manages like statuses efficiently.
-Now, a single store subscription per page loads data, feeding boolean values through input signals to individual cards.
-This optimized approach significantly reduced component subscriptions and improved performance.